ajeetverma01/Chatting-Application-Using-Java-and-Socket-Programming/README.md

 # Chatting App (Java & Socket) 💬

 A real-time chat application built using **Java** and **Socket programming**.
-This project features a client-server architecture that allows two users to exchange messages in real time. 🤖💻
+This project features a client-server architecture that allows multiple users to exchange messages in real time. 🤖💻

 ## Features ✨